 I had my first meditation experience in Kyoto during college.
 I was sitting still in total silence, possibly for the first time in my life, mesmerized by snowflakes falling in the zen rock garden Ryonanji.
 Our intrepid Professor Braulick of St. Olaf took the initiative to offer the first study abroad to Japan from a Minnesota college.
-Had it not been for those miraculous moments on a freezing January day when 24 college kids managed to simultaneously shut up and appreciate the rare treat of having a World Heritage Site to ourselves, I don’t think I would be writing this.
+Had it not been for those miraculous moments on a freezing January day when 24 college kids managed to simultaneously shut up and appreciate the rare treat of having a World Heritage Site to ourselves, I wouldn’t be writing this.

-I managed to return to Kyoto some years later during peak season when I was working in Japan back in the 1990’s.
+I managed to return to Kyoto some years later during peak season when I was working in Japan, back in the 1990’s.
 It was disappointing and about as “mystical” as Epcot Center.
 Throngs of tourists elbowing to the front for photos–and that was before the selfie.

-2. Kamakura is a samurai town.
-When the Mongols were set to invade in the late 1200’s, the court of high-maintenance aristocrats in Kyoto would have caved and Japan would have been part of China!
+Kamakura is a samurai town.
+When the Mongols were set to invade in the late 1200’s, the court of high-maintenance aristocrats in Kyoto would have caved and Japan would be part of China!
 The tough guy Samurai of Kamakura were the ones who rallied resistance with their southern flank in Kyushu to defend the country.
 They sent a strong message by beheading the Mongol navy seal team.
 Then, the “divine wind,” or kamikaze turned up in the nick of time to wipe out the other 150,000 invaders.

-5. The Great Buddha at Kamakura is amongst the best big bronze Buddhas (more beautiful than Nara’s, which may be more famous).
+The Great Buddha at Kamakura is amongst the best big bronze Buddhas (more beautiful than Nara’s, which may be more famous).
 It was cast in the 1300’s and has survived all sorts of calamities, including earthquakes, floods, and fires.
 What didn’t survive: the hall that encased it.
 Finally, it was left out in the open, so you can get a good look at it.
-Rudyard Kipling even wrote a poem about it, with stanzas appearing in one of my favorite books, Kim.
+Rudyard Kipling even wrote a poem about it, with stanzas appearing in one of my favorite books, Kim

-Indeed, we “feel the soul of all the East” in Kamakura and in Japan in general.
+Indeed, we “feel the soul of all the East” in Kamakura and in Japan.
 So much of Asia has washed up on its shores, like sea glass.
 The origins are distant yet familiar, cloudy yet with some discernable details.
 The edges have been refined by a people who believe in perfecting everything from serving tea to handing out business cards.
 My proudest homeschooling moment was reading this longtime favorite poem of mine on the train with my daughter enroute to see the statue.
 No trip to Japan is complete without a visit to Kamakura and the Shonan coast–both are part of the YogaHotDish Japanic!
 Retreat: Finding Peace in Chaos.

 And whoso will, from Pride released,